General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 • Work areas should be adequately ventilated, especially in low and confined spaces.

 • Any or all of the preparation chemicals referred to in this guide may be classified as hazardous waste and should be handled and disposed of within appropriate local, state or federal guidelines.
-It is the responsibility of the user of such materials to be aware of, and comply with the appropriate regulations for discarding of any waste.
+It is the responsibility of the user of such materials to be aware of, and comply with the appropriate regulations for discarding any waste.

 Always refer to specific INSTALLATION GUIDES for proper product recommendations and/or for additional installation guidance.

-If you are considering an epoxy flooring, make sure you’ve checked the floor using our checklist above.
 Then, use the guidelines for proper installation.
-Browse our product line at ThermalChem to find an epoxy flooring solution that is right for you.
+Browse our product line at Thermal-Chem to find an epoxy flooring solution that is right for you.

 Related: Epoxy Flooring – Everything You Need to Know